amitxv/PC-Tuning/docs/configure-nvidia.md

 ## Configure NVIDIA Control Panel

-- Disable **Desktop > Show Notification Tray Icon**
+- Disable ``Desktop > Show Notification Tray Icon``

-- In the **3D Settings > Manage 3D settings** section, configure the following:
+- In the ``3D Settings > Manage 3D settings`` section, configure the following:

     - Anisotropic filtering - Off

     - Antialiasing - Gamma correction - Off

     - Low Latency Mode - On (limits prerendered frames to 1)

     - Power management mode - Prefer maximum performance

     - Shader Cache Size - Unlimited

     - Texture filtering - Quality - High performance

     - [Threaded Optimization offloads GPU-related processing tasks on the CPU](https://tweakguides.pcgamingwiki.com/NVFORCE_8.html), it usually hurts frame pacing but feel free to benchmark it yourself.
-You should also consider whether or not you are already CPU bottlenecked if you do choose to enable the setting
+You should also consider whether you are already CPU bottlenecked if you do choose to enable the setting

-- In the **Display > Adjust Desktop size and position** section, set the scaling mode to **No Scaling** and set perform scaling on to **Display**.
-Configure your resolution and refresh rate
+- In the ``Display > Adjust Desktop size and position`` section, set the scaling mode to ``No Scaling`` and set perform scaling on to ``Display`` Configure your resolution and refresh rate

 - Consider disabling G-Sync, it has the potential to increase input latency due to extra processing however it has supposedly improved over time so feel free to benchmark it yourself, your mileage may vary